The Mackinac Bridge has

 Over the years there

-Mackinac Bridge in a horrifying accident that gripped the state with terror.
+The horrifying accident gripped the state with terror and made national headlines.

 Leslie’s family